Takishima/cmake-pre-commit-hooks/README.md

 dev_warnings = true
 ```

+### CMake configured file detection

+Since v1.9.0, the hooks support the use of CMake with trace mode enabled in order to keep track of files that are
+generated using calls to the `configure_file(...)` CMake function.
+If `--detect-configured-files` is specified on the command line
+(or in some TOML configuration file), the hooks will attempt to locate those generated files and automatically add them
+to the list of processed files for any hook invocation.

 ### Hook Option Comparison

 | Hook Options             | Fix In Place        | Enable all Checks                        | Set key/value |